timbussmann/timbussmann.github.io/_posts/2019-09-25-scatter-gather-pt1.md

 }
 ```

 Based on an incoming message, the snippet above splits the items in the order into separate processing commands and sends them out for parallel processing.
-NServiceBus takes care of batching outgoing messages: If the handler fails with an exception at any point, no message is sent*.
+NServiceBus takes care of batching outgoing messages: If the handler fails with an exception at any point, no message is sent.

 ### Aggregate
 Whether we use events or commands, in both cases we expect multiple responses and we want to consolidate their results.
 This means we need some persistent state across all responses which stores each response's result.
 Very often, people decide to use a [Saga](https://docs.particular.net/nservicebus/sagas) for this, as it provides a shared state across multiple message handlers out of the box.
 The Scatter-Gather implementation would probably look something like this: